orsonteodoro/gcf2/README.md

 disable-clang-cfi.conf and re-emerge to fix the package.

-Once, the the message goes away, try to re-emerge back the max set of CFIed packages that were not responsible for triggering that message to reduce the attack surface and to increase mitigation.
+Once, the the message goes away, try to re-emerge back the max set of CFIed packages with CFI that were not responsible for triggering that message to reduce the attack surface and to increase mitigation.